Dr Antony Burton (PhD)

 Dr Michelle Montgomery (PhD)

 A Heriot-Watt graduate, Michelle's PhD project investigated palladium catalysts for C-H functionalisation.
 Her work produced two papers which are available via our Publications page.
 Following her postgraduate studies, Michelle joined D. Young & Co.
-LLP as a Technical Assistant.
+LLP as a Technical Assistant in 2015.

 Dr Sofia Papadouli (PhD)

 Graduating from the University of Crete, Sofia's PhD project was researching N-pyrrolyl phosphines for use as rhodium-based hydroformylation catalysts.
 She produced two publications during the course of her PhD (see our Publications page for further details).
-At the time of writing, Sofia is a Scientist at CatSci.
+In 2016, Sofia joined CatSci as a Scientist.

 Dr Michael Robertson-Ralph (PhD)

 A Nottingham graduate, Mike's PhD project was jointly supported by Syngenta on the photochemical construction of complex natural and un-natural cyclic architectures.
 His worked produced three papers, including two on batch versus flow photochemistry, that can be viewed on our our Publications page.
-Mike is a Co-Investigator at PhotoDiversity.
+In 2015, Mike was awarded an EPSRC Impact Acceleration Account (IAA) to continue with his research and in 2017 he joined PhotoDiversity as a Co-Investigator.

 Dr Joanne Sampson (PhD)

 A Southampton graduate, Jo's PhD project focussed on the synthesis of biologically active compounds using cyclic sulfamidates.
 She has presented her work at the BOSS XIV Symposium in Brussels and RACI 2014 in Adelaide.
-After her PhD, Jo worked for CatSci as a Postdoctoral Scientist before joining the Monash Institute of Pharmaceutical Sciences (MIPS) in Melbourne, Australia where, at the time of writing, she is working with Prof. Philip Thompson.
+After her PhD, Jo worked for CatSci as a Postdoctoral Scientist before joining the Monash Institute of Pharmaceutical Sciences (MIPS) in Melbourne, Australia in 2016 to work with Prof. Philip Thompson.

 Dr Samuel Timson (PhD)